-As of January 2020, there were appx.
-1.66 million foreign workers (reported by the Ministry of Health, Labor and Welfare, as of October 2019), including estimated 380,000 technical intern trainees, and the number of offices which employ foreign workers is reported as around 240,000.
-As foreign workers are important members of Japanese economy and society, we will be able to move forward to a multicultural society by achieving their decent work.
-With the growing international awareness of the concept of the United Nations Sustainable Development Goals (SDGs) and “Business and Human Rights”, Japan has been criticized for its problems related to forced labor, discrimination and harassment against foreign residents working in Japan.
-This may affect the business, employers and host organizations in terms of securing the number of foreign workers, ESG investments and branding.
+As of January 2020, there were approximately 1.66 million migrant workers (reported by the Ministry of Health, Labor and Welfare, as of October 2019), including an estimated 380,000 technical intern trainees, and the number of offices that employ migrant workers is reported to be around 240,000.
+Migrant workers are important members of Japan’s economy and society.
+By providing migrant workers with decent works, we can move towards a multicultural society.
+However, with the growing international awareness of the concept of the United Nations Sustainable Development Goals (SDGs) and “Business and Human Rights”, Japan has been criticized for problems related to forced labor, discrimination, and harassment against foreign residents working in Japan.
+This may affect businesses, employers, and host organizations in terms of securing the number of migrant workers, ESG investments, and branding.

 By 2030 (the target year of SDGs), we collaborate with companies and organizations that support and comply with our “Code of Conduct” and accept migrant workers constantly and responsibly, meeting legal compliance requirements to improve their working and living conditions.
 Through this process, we aim to create a diverse and sustainable society, making Japan a country of choice, a trusted destination for migrant workers around the world.

 We raise awareness through discussions, surveys, various seminars, and forums on the following themes:

 (2) Understanding the problems faced by migrant workers

 (3) Collaborating with government agencies to resolve issues

 (4) Conducting public relations/ awareness campaigns and making policy proposals

 (5) Sharing case studies of successful efforts to secure migrant workers